Elvis10ten/notes/src/papers/2022-01-02-summary-out-of-the-tar-pit.md

-# Out Of The Tar Pit — Paper Summary
+# Out Of The Tar Pit

 Authors: Ben Moseley & Peter Mark